crossplane/crossplane/design/design-doc-composition.md

     connectivity: private
 spec:
   # This composition declares that its input values will be read 'from' a
-  # resource of the specified kind.
-The field name 'from' denotes the
+  # resource of the specified kind, which must be defined by an
+  # InfrastructureDefinition.
+The field name denotes the relationship with the
-  # relationship with the 'fromFieldPath' notation below.
+  # 'fromFieldPath' notation below.
   from:
     apiVersion: database.example.org/v1alpha1
     kind: MySQLInstance
   # This composition declares that its input values will be written 'to' the
   # below resources.
-The field name 'to' denotes the relationship with the
+The field name denotes the relationship with the
   # 'toFieldPath' notation below.
   to:
   - base:
       apiVersion: azure.crossplane.io/v1alpha3
       kind: ResourceGroup
-      metadata:
       spec:
         location: West US
         providerRef: